Cryptolibertarian-id/Notes/Notes-On-Economics.md

 # Carbon Credit

 **A Carbon Credit is an allowance for a company holding the credit to emit carbon emissions or greenhouse gases.** A single credit equals one ton of carbon dioxide to be emitted.
 Companies hold many credits, as many as they wish to purchase to balance out their emissions.

+---

+## Type of Carbon Credits

+There are two types of carbon credits:

+1. **Voluntary emissions reduction (VER):** A carbon credit from an offsetting project that has a third-party certification standard such as the [Gold Standard](https://www.goldstandard.org/) and many others, but isn't certified by the UN schemes such as the Clean Development Mechanism (CDM).
+It is exchanged in the over-the-counter voluntary market for credits.
+This can't be used to achieve obligations under the Kyoto Protocol.
+VER projects are certified but are not traded through a central government system.
+2. **Certified emissions reduction (CER):** A carbon credit that is backed by the UN and issues a permit for one unit (tonne) of carbon emissions.
+They are issued to UN member states for offsetting projects through the CDM, regulated by the Kyoto Protocol, which is an offset scheme that allows a member state to offset emissions in another country because internationally, it is offset in the atmosphere anyways.